allardhoeve/bombard/README.md

 Notes:

 1. Siegechart requires the following perl modules: Chart-2.x and GD-1.2x
-1. Bombard requires a logfile entry to be set in .siegerc
+1. Bombard requires a logfile entry and `logging = true` to be set in .siegerc

 There are also the following man pages which can be installed in for example `/usr/local/man/man1`:

 * `siegechart.1`
 * `bombard.1`